Continuing Education

 At the end of each case study, the determination of violation will be shared.
 The Minnesota Department of Commerce investigates hundreds of complaints each year.
 Findings result in revocations, suspensions, fines and/or gross misdemeanor charges.
 By attending this course, students will learn the processes from complaint to resolution and more importantly, the students will learn the common mistakes and how to avoid them in the future.

-Home Inspection 101: Bones and basics (3.75 hours)
+Home Inspection 101: Bones and Basics (3.75 hours)

 By attending this 3.75-hour class, participants will be exposed to the various mechanical components of a property for dwelling.
 Learning about the house components can further benefit the buyer by having basic knowledge of heating, plumbing and more.
 In the world of home shopping, buyers may overlook something due to a feature that captures their heart.
 A responsible and reasonable licensee should be able to answer basic questions about housing mechanicals and demonstrate to the consumer a working knowledge of the building.

-Legal Issues (2.5 hours) (New for 2025)
+Legal Issues (2.5 hours)

 By attending this 2.5-hour course, learners will learn about the legal impacts of their role as licensees.
 There are many potential legal consequences in the practice of real estate from the fees being charged, antitrust lawsuits, defaults on contracts and more.
 Real estate licensees are not able to practice law and so learning how to stay off the thin ice of legal practice is crucial in the role of a real estate licensee

-Listing Contracts (2.5 hours) (New for 2025)
+Listing Contracts (2.5 hours)

 By attending this 2.5-hour course, learners will be exposed to the complexities of completing a real property Listing Contract.
 Dual agency, representation, and job duties are outlined in this course to allow licensees to become more familiar with terms and be better able to disclose them to the sellers.
 Advertising a property requires specific mentions of company name, financial info by State and Federal laws and will be shared with the learners.
 Cooperation with other brokers, confidentiality of offers and open house responsibilities are covered in this action-packed 2.5-hour class.

-Negotiate 101 (3.75 hours)
+Negotiation 101 (3 hours)

 Offers to Purchase (3.75 hours)